Swastik-51/BookWorm/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use for students who are looking to build similar projects and upgrade my project.

 ## 👥 Authors

-- Your Name - Initial work - [YourGitHub](https://github.com/yourusername)
+- Swastik Sengupta - AIML student - [YourGitHub](https://github.com/yourusername)

 ## 🙏 Acknowledgments